Get Help Planning PBL

 Oooh controversial!
 In PBL, it’s ok for students to get off task (but not off topic).
 Think about the Ferrari example above.
 The way that I found out about this student’s interest in Ferraris is because I overheard him talking about everything he knows about Ferraris with his partner.
 He wasn’t doing the math or research he had been given.
 He was off task, but not off topic.
 As you’re walking through your classroom gritting your teeth at the little side-conversations, stop and ask yourself “Is it helping them get to the end result I want?”
 You’ll be surprised how often the answer is yes!

 Have a lot for students to explore.

 We all have those students that are done early with everything.
 My biggest pet peeve is when a student rushes through everything so that they can be done and just sit there doing nothing!
 Is doing nothing really more exciting than my assignment?
 I suppose sometimes it might be, and that’s something we really need to work on as teachers.

 During project-based learning, we want students to ask questions and dive deeper into the topic.
 Have computers, books, and other media available so that no student is ever really done.
 If a kid is really into something, they won’t stop and just sit there.
 They will seek out more information on their own.
 This is a part of learning that needs to be instilled in students because they aren’t always allowed the freedom to explore a topic.

 As you begin project-based learning in your classroom, don’t forget to give yourself a break.
 If it doesn’t go the way you wanted it to, revisit some of these tips when planning the next activity.
 Don’t give up on PBL after the first try!
-It takes a lot of training for the students to know what you expect during PBL.
+It takes a lot of classroom management training for the students to know what you expect during PBL.
 It may be very different from what they’ve done in the past, and it’s going to take time.
 And as always, e-mail me with any questions you may have.
 I’m happy to help you and your students have a great experience with PBL!